uber/needle/GENERATOR.md

 ## Compile-time safety

 One of the biggest advantages of Needle, over other DI frameworks, is its compile-time safety guarantees.
 If a dependency required by a `Component` cannot be fulfilled by any of its reachable ancestor `Component`s, the generated Swift code will fail to compile.
-In this case Needle's generator returns an error describing the specific unsatified dependency.
+In this case Needle's generator returns an error describing the specific unsatisfied dependency.
 For example, `Could not find a provider for (scoreStream: MyScoreStream) which was required by ScoreSheetDependency, along the DI branch of RootComponent->LoggedInComponent->ScoreSheetComponent.`

 When integrated with Xcode, as described below, Xcode build will fail in case a dependency cannot be fulfilled.
 This allows a quick feedback and iteration cycle when developing features.
 Without running the app, developers can debug where the DI graph might be incorrect.
 With this guarantee, developers can write and modify DI code with confidence.
-If Xcode build succeeds, the changes to DI code are correct.
+If the Xcode build succeeds, the changes to DI code are correct.

 ## High-level algorithm overview